linkerd/linkerd2/EXTENSIONS.md

 ```

 Note that for `linkerd check` to validate which extensions are opting-in, it
-runs `linkerd-* config` against every executable in the PATH.
+runs `linkerd-* _extension-metadata` against every executable in the PATH.

 The extension may also implement further commands in addition to the ones
 defined here.